vladbrincoveanu/Procesare-Imagini/README.md

 JPEG Compression algorithm has five main basic steps.

 * Preprocessing for DCT transformation
+	Separating the RGB matrix into 3 matrixes.
+	Convert matrixes values into integers, and substract 128 from everyt value, to convert it from unsigned to signed.

 * DCT Transformation
+	Here, we apply the FDCT on every pixel, by iterating over every pixel and calculate by formula given.
+	We will calculate dct transfrom and everything else on 8x8 blocks, so we will divide the iamge into 8x8 blocks than we pass it to dct transform.
 * Co-efficient Quantization

+	Here, we divide each value by quantification matrix and round it back to integer .
+We are losing here pixel information but that is allright.

 * Lossy Encoding

+	Iterate thru every 8x8 block in zig zag fashion and take k amount of values.
+More, if we want better encoding run Huffman on every zig zag value such that at the end of iteration of 8x8 block we will have something like 15X120 ,..., 40X0 , which means that 120 value is repeating 15 times, 0 value is repeating 40 times.We will store the values in a file.

+	Decompression is the inversion of compression, so we will read the file, rearrange values into 8x8 blocks then multiply by the quntification amtrix, than apply inversion matrix, and after comprime those 8x8 blocks into a matrix ,but we end with 3 , each for every color, so we comprime those as well, generating one final , compressed matrix which is our image.

 ![jpeg](jpeg.png)